 Ashley Stahl advises following your freedom, where she calls for everyone to pay attention to what feels good to them as a means of setting themselves free.
 Start by noting down all your ideas and ask for feedback on them from your body's reaction to them:

 - Do your thoughts bring you joy or fear?

 Another recommendation is the joy journal, where for 30 days, you write down every instance of your day that makes you feel joy, no matter how insignificant it may seem.
 After 30 days, go back and notice whether there are patterns that you can replicate.

 Become an active alumnus.
-Universities invest a lot in building alumni networks, so why not make use of it?
-Your alumni association offers a lot of benefits that you should take advantage of.
+Universities invest a lot in building alumni networks, so why not use them?
+Your alumni association offers multiple benefits that you should take advantage of.
 After all, universities should make your career prospects easier for you, and networking is one of the best ways to amplify this effect.

-Do not underestimate your friends’ and family’s support.
+Now and then, life throws you into a situation where you feel like there is nobody you can turn to.
+Do not underestimate your friends and family's support.
 However, do not overestimate what they can offer to you either.
-If you need it and don’t already have it, try and seek out emotional support through therapy.
-Do not fall victim of the post-college therapy void of feeling helpless because you lack support.
+If you need it and don't already have it, try to seek emotional support through therapy.
+Do not fall victim to the post-college therapy void of feeling helpless because you lack support.

 If you need legal assistance or any other help, get in touch.